 - Feeling more energetic, and

-- Feeling lighter and cleaner
+- Feeling lighter and cleaner.

-When you first start using seamoss you may feel like you could poop yourself when you go to bed.
+When you first start using it you may feel like you could poop yourself at times.
 This is not going to happen if you’ve had a bowel movement before bed.
 This sensation passes after a couple of nights.

-6. Seamoss Helps to Improve your Metabolism
+6. Seamoss Helps to Improve Your Metabolism

 7. Seamoss Helps Maintain a Healthy Weight

 A lower calorie intake ultimately leads to weight loss.
 It may also help to reduce or even eliminate cravings for processed foods, trans (bad) fats, sweet foods, and caffeine.

-Baring in mind that if you continue to consume foods and beverages which have been processed, are high in trans fats and sugar, you are less likely to lose weight because of these choices.
+With that in mind, if you continue to consume foods and beverages which have been processed, and are high in trans fats and sugar, you are less likely to lose weight because of these choices.

 8. Seamoss for Healthy Hair, Skin, and Nails

 This is great for all kinds of skin conditions.
 It’s suitable for sensitive skin types, sunburn, acne, eczema, dermatitis, and psoriasis.
-The skin will absorb all the nutritional benefits the skin needs and start to work its magic.
+The skin will absorb all the nutritional benefits of Seamoss that the skin needs and start to work its magic.

 No matter what your fitness level is, from beginner to professional athlete, Irish moss provides many benefits.
-From post work out recovery to replace the minerals that you need to perform your activities.
+It is a great addition to your post work out recovery to replace the minerals that you need to perform your activities.

 Seamoss is a great addition to any Vegan diet and can help you on your journey to health, wellness, and getting ripped – if that’s your thing.

 10. Libido function

-Apparently, Seamoss has been used in conjunction with other herbal remedies and a change in diet to treat erectile dysfunction and impotency.
+Apparently, Seamoss has been used by some men in conjunction with other herbal remedies and a change in diet to treat erectile dysfunction and impotency.

-Please note that seamoss is only part of the solution.
-If you experience erectile dysfunction or impotency you will need to cleanse the body of impurities.
+Please note that diet is only part of the solution.
+If you experience erectile dysfunction or impotency you will need to speak with a specialist and ask about cleansing your body of impurities.

 Detoxify the body starting with the digestive system.
 Start eliminating processed, animal-based products from your diet.
-Fasting is the quickest way to eliminate toxins from your body and the start eating more whole plant-based foods that are alkalizing.
+Fasting is the quickest way to eliminate toxins from your body and then start eating more whole plant-based foods that are alkalizing.